Face Masks & Hearing Aids

 Aside from the challenges of hearing speech through a face mask, hearing aid wearers are also prey to easily losing hearing aids when removing their own face mask.
 Particularly with behind-the-ear styles.
-Today we are sharing tips and strategies to help you avoid losing your hearing aid when wearing a mask.
+UBHearing is keen to share tips and strategies to help you avoid losing your hearing aid when wearing a mask.

 It happens in a moment.
 You leave the grocery store and, as you push the shopping cart back to your car, you reach up to slip off your mask.
 You don't notice that your hearing aid wire or tube has become entangled in the earloop.
 It's not until you get home that you realize you are missing a hearing aid.
 What a sinking feeling!